remotely-save/remotely-save/README.md

 ### Dropbox

-- **This plugin's function for Dropbox is not as mature as functions for S3.**
 - **This plugin is NOT an official Dropbox product.** The plugin just uses Dropbox's public API.
 - After the authorization, the plugin can read your name and email (which cannot be unselected on Dropbox api), and read and write files in your Dropbox's `/Apps/remotely-save` folder.
 - If you decide to authorize this plugin to connect to Dropbox, please go to plugin's settings, and choose Dropbox then follow the instructions.